Tech billionaire Henry Nicholas facing drug counts in Vegas

 Nicholas’ attorney, David Chesnoff, told The Associated Press his team is doing its own investigation and will “deal with the facts in court.”
 Court records show Nicholas has been released on his own recognizance.

 Nicholas co-founded high-tech chipmaker Broadcom Corp. in 1991 and resigned as president and CEO in 2003.
 In 2008, he was indicted on narcotics and securities fraud charges.
-The charges in the securities case was dismissed in 2009 and the narcotics case in 2010.
+The charges in the securities case were dismissed in 2009 and the narcotics case in 2010.

 Most Read Business Stories